49ers declining Javon Kinlaw’s 5th year option

 “We won’t [exercise the 5th year option] with Javon.
 I talked with Javon.
 Still looking for great things from Javon.
 Javon’s having an outstanding offseason.
 He’s in a great place and he’s excited about what’s to come as are we for him.”

 The quote “Still looking” probably sums up the entire Javon Kinlaw experience.
-Kinlaw had flashes of being an great player but injuries and the unfortunate situation of having to replace an elite defensive lineman in DeForest Buckner has made Kinlaw not live up to his potential or expectations.
+Kinlaw had flashes of being a great player, but injuries and the unfortunate situation of having to replace an elite defensive lineman in DeForest Buckner has made Kinlaw not live up to his potential or expectations.

 Whether Kinlaw is considered a bust or simply underwhelming is up to you.
 After his promising rookie season, he’s only seen the field 10 games in two seasons.
 A player that unreliable won’t last in the NFL, let alone the 49ers.
 It also doesn’t help public opinion when this happens during a playoff game, whether his fault or not.